Crypto-Scavenger/Media-Thumbnail-Switch/README.md

 - **Clean Uninstall**: Option to remove all plugin data on uninstall
 - **Performance Optimized**: Uses custom database table to avoid bloating wp_options
 - **Security First**: Built following WordPress coding standards with proper nonce verification and capability checks
-- **Auto-Recovery**: Automatically creates database table if missing

 ## What It Does

-The plugin hooks into WordPress's thumbnail generation process and prevents selected thumbnail sizes from being created when images are uploaded.
-This includes:
+The plugin hooks into WordPress's thumbnail generation process (`intermediate_image_sizes_advanced` filter) and prevents selected thumbnail sizes from being created when images are uploaded.

-- **WordPress Core Thumbnails**: thumbnail, medium, medium_large, large
-- **Theme Thumbnails**: Any sizes registered by your active theme
-- **Plugin Thumbnails**: Any sizes registered by installed plugins (WooCommerce, Elementor, etc.)

 This can significantly reduce:

 - Server storage usage
 - Upload processing time
 - Server CPU/memory usage during uploads
 - Number of files in your uploads directory

+### How It Works

+1. **Detection**: Scans all registered image sizes from WordPress core, active theme, and plugins
+2. **Categorization**: Automatically groups sizes by their source for easy management
+3. **Filtering**: During image upload, filters out disabled sizes before thumbnail generation
+4. **Regeneration**: Provides batch processing to regenerate existing thumbnails based on new settings

 ## Installation

 1. Upload the `media-thumbnail-switch` folder to `/wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to **Tools > Thumbnail Switch** to configure settings

-**Note**: On activation, the plugin will automatically create its database table.
-If you see any errors, try:
-1. Deactivating and reactivating the plugin
-2. Checking your database permissions
-3. Manually visiting the plugin's settings page (which will trigger table creation)

 ## Usage